eProsima/vulcanexus/docs/rst/vulcanai/vulcanai_tools/vulcanai_tools.rst

 In the context of VulcanAI, a *tool* is a Python class that encapsulates a specific functionality or a set of related functionalities.
 Each tool can be thought of as a building block that can be combined with other tools to create more complex behaviors and capabilities.
 Every tool must inherit from either the `vulcanai.tools.AtomicTool` or the `vulcanai.tools.CompositeTool` class, depending on whether it represents a single action or a composition of multiple actions.
-Both types, inherit from the base `vulcanai.tools.ITool` class, which provides common functionality and interfaces for all tools.
+Both types inherit from the base `vulcanai.tools.ITool` class, which provides common functionality and interfaces for all tools.

 - Atomic tools are the simplest type of tools, representing a single action.
   They do not have dependencies on other tools and can be executed independently.